 In this article, we will do what Archbishop Lefebvre challenged his seminarians to do, namely, we will consult the manuals that were used to train priests before Vatican II, and other approved pre-conciliar books, to find out what was taught before Vatican II concerning the subject of supreme authority in the Church, as well as other aspects of Lumen Gentium, Chapter III, that the Archbishop and the SSPX denounce as erroneous or heretical.

 Do the pre-Vatican II books teach, for example, that the supreme power resides in the Pope alone, as Lefebvre taught, or do they teach that it resides in the Pope and also in the body of bishops together with the Pope, as LG teaches?
 Do they teach that the episcopal “college” is something that the Pope “brings into existence” every hundred years or so during a council, as the SSPX maintains, or do they teach that the college of bishops is a permanent reality that succeeds the Apostolic College, as Lumen Gentium teaches?
 And what precisely do the pre-Vatican II books teach about the collegiate power?
 Does it exist?
-If so, what is it and what is its purpose?
+If so, what is it and what is its nature and its purpose?

 The Text of Lumen Gentium

 We will begin by reading the controversial text from Lumen Gentium concerning the subject (possessor) of supreme authority, in context: